In a week of Valentine’s Day and Pancake Day, here I am offering you peanut butter fudge sauce.

 - In a saucepan, melt the peanut butter along with the golden syrup and double cream.
 Stir it as it melts and it will thicken and combine.
 It will seem greasy as the fat cooks.

 - Remove from the heat and add the hot water, stirring to create a smooth, glossy sauce.
 It will amalgamate and become pourable.
-Eat immediately.
+Sprinkle with sea salt and serve immediately.